 This is typically where the misconception of available copies begins.
 The first tournament was held in 2004.
 Each year following, the same illustration has been used but the stamp on the card has changed.
 Here is an example of the 2004 stamp from the first tournament.
 Here is the stamp from the 2011 copy.
 This was also used on the 2012 version as well, which as far as I know is the first year the stamp was carried over.
 The new logo might be something more permanent since pokemon has grown in popularity over the past few years.

 Back on point, 3 copies distributed each year, 9 years so far, thus there must be 27 copies?!
 True, there were 27 copies given out in total from 2004 until 2012, but that does not mean 27 copies are available.
-Calculating the exact amount of copies available is similar to filling taxes; deducting costs from payments received (27 copies).

 Since Pokemon has become more popular in the past couple of years, the players are more inclined to hold onto their cards.
-In 2011, only one of the three 2nd place winners was considering selling their card.
+In 2011, only one of the three 2nd place winners considered selling their card.
 This made the demand/price increase of the card while also making the transaction fragile.
 Since the game has grown, the prestige/pride/enjoyment/value of the card has increased.
 In 2005-2006 the game was not as popular as it is today.
 The incentive was not as strong, and it made it a bit easier to negotiate a price with a winner.

 If you are in the market for one of these cards, chances are you will remain in the market for a long time.
 These cards are very underrated because the same illustration has existed over the past 9 years and their availability is typically falsely assumed.
 Considering the actual probability of these cards hitting the open market, you might have a better chance of obtaining one by winning the Pokemon World Championships.